 Each year, the most important sporting events take place there: the 6 nations rugby tournament, football finals, athletics meetings…These events are the best guarantee for an intense moment to share with your family.
 Check out other activities.

-In 2023, the Stade de France will host the Rugby World Cup with eight other stadiums in France.
+In 2023, the Stade de France hosted the Rugby World Cup with eight other stadiums in France.
 In 2024, the Paris Olympic Games will be held at the stadium as well.
 And if you are looking for an event in the following months, check out the Six Nations Tournament matches which take place at the beginning of each year.

 ©Stade de France® - Macary, Zublena et Regembal, Costantini – Architectes, ADAGP – Paris 2012 - Photos ; F.Aguilhon - APF/F.Foucha